 May 7, 2020

-Dr. Mike Flannigan is Professor of Wildland Fire, with the Department of Renewable Resources, in the Faculty of Agricultural Life and Environmental Sciences, at the University of Alberta, and the Director of the Canadian Partnership for Wildland Fire Science located at the University of Alberta.
-Previously, Dr. Flannigan worked as a physical scientist, research scientist, and senior research scientist with the Canadian Forest Service until joining the University of Alberta.
+Dr. Mike Flannigan is BC Innovation Research Chair in Predictive Services, Emergency Management and Fire Science at the Faculty of Science, Thompson Rivers University.
+He was formerly Professor of Wildland Fire with the Department of Renewable Resources, in the Faculty of Agricultural Life and Environmental Sciences, at the University of Alberta, and the Director of the Canadian Partnership for Wildland Fire Science at the University of Alberta.
+Previously, Dr. Flannigan worked as a physical scientist, research scientist, and senior research scientist with the Canadian Forest Service.

 Dr. Flannigan received his B.Sc.
 (Physics) from the University of Manitoba, his MS (Atmospheric Science) from Colorado State University and his PhD (Plant Sciences) from Cambridge University.